 Although there are only four fields in the sheet, it is still useful to properly support undo-especially if you adapt the techniques described here to a larger task.
-There are two main steps to this.
+There are several steps to this.
 First, you have to ensure that the sheet uses the sheet controller's managed object context's undo manager and direct undo and redo actions to the undo manager.
 Second, to ensure the user interface is consistent, you should implement the validateUserInterfaceItem: method.
+And finally, unfortunately, you have to work around a bug in the implementation of undo support in AppKit.